mcgonago/mymcp/gitlab-rh-agent/README.md

 - **"Review this merge request: group/project/merge_requests/456"**
 - **"Analyze this commit: https://gitlab.cee.redhat.com/group/project/-/commit/abc123"**

-## What This Agent Can Do

-✅ **Fetch Issue Details**: Get full information about any GitLab issue you have access to
-✅ **Fetch Merge Request Details**: Analyze merge requests with all metadata
-✅ **Analyze Commits**: Review individual commits with diffs and file changes
-✅ **Security Analysis**: Identify CVEs and security-related changes in commits
-✅ **Analyze State**: Understand the current status and progress of issues/MRs
-✅ **Review Descriptions**: Get summaries of issues and MRs
-✅ **Track Assignments**: See who is working on what
-✅ **View Labels**: Understand categorization and tagging
-✅ **Full URL Support**: Paste GitLab URLs directly from your browser

-## Next Steps

-- Try analyzing various issues, merge requests, and commits from your projects
-- Use the agent to review security fixes and CVE patches
-- Analyze commit history for specific features or bug fixes
-- Use the agent to get quick summaries during code reviews
-- Combine with other MCP agents for comprehensive project analysis

-## Security Notes

-- ✅ The `.env` file is excluded from Git via `.gitignore`
-- ✅ Never commit your personal access token
-- ✅ The token only has `read_api` scope (cannot modify data)
-- ✅ This is for internal Red Hat GitLab only (gitlab.cee.redhat.com)

 ## Files

 - [`server.py`](server.py) - Main MCP server implementation